How closely does Dracula follow the original novel?

 Dracula

-And the change to incorporate passengers additionally advantages a sure Depend Dracula, who on this retelling performs a much more lively function in proceedings.
+And the change to incorporate passengers additionally advantages a sure Rely Dracula, who on this retelling performs a much more lively function in proceedings.

-Within the e-book, Dracula travels incognito inside one of many earth-filled bins (notably, the crew’s dialogue about them containing “mould” is a element lifted immediately from the textual content) within the ship’s maintain, by no means revealing himself besides to feast on an unfortunate crew member (none of whom, it’s value noting, significantly resemble the crew we meet onscreen).
+Within the e-book, Dracula travels incognito inside one of many earth-filled containers (notably, the crew’s dialogue about them containing “mould” is a element lifted immediately from the textual content) within the ship’s maintain, by no means revealing himself besides to feast on an unfortunate crew member (none of whom, it’s price noting, significantly resemble the crew we meet onscreen).

 On this adaptation, Dracula as an alternative travels as a passenger, and this variation is referenced in a barely tongue-in-cheek line Bang’s vampire says to Agatha (Dolly Wells).